Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Local fields and valuations

 A field endowed with a valuation is a {\em non-Archimedean local field} if it is complete with respect to its absolute value and if its residual field is finite.\footnote{There are also two Archimedean local fields $\CC$ and $\RR$, see for example \cite{Cassels86}.} Its valuation ring is then a compact open additive subgroup.
-Any non-Archimedean local field is isomorphic to a finite extension of the $p$-adic field $\QQ_p$ for some prime $p$, or to an extension of $\FF_p$ with transcendence degree $1$ for some prime $p$.
+Any non-Archimedean local field is isomorphic to a finite extension of the $p$-adic field $\QQ_p$ for some prime $p$, or to the field $\FF_q((Y^{-1}))$ of formal Laurent series in one variable $Y^{-1}$ over $\FF_q$ for some positive power $q$ of a prime $p$.

-The basic case of extensions of $\FF_p$ with transcendence degree $1$ is described in Example \ref{ex:laurent} above, and the general case of the discussed in Section \ref{subsec:valuedfields} below.
+These formal Laurent series fields may occur as completions of numerous (global) fonctions fields, that we now define.
+The basic case is described in Example \ref{ex:laurent} above, and the general case is detailed in Section \ref{subsec:valuedfields} below.
 The geometer reader may skip Section \ref{subsec:valuedfields} and use only Example \ref{ex:laurent} in the remainder of Part \ref{sect:arithappli} (using $g=0$ when the constant $g$ occurs).